workshopbutler/developer-portal/docs/widgets/index.md

 your website and enables visitors to register for your workshops via customisable registration forms.
 It is easily configurable and works seamlessly with [Workshop Butler API](/api).

-There are six types of supported widgets:
+There are seven types of supported widgets:

 * [event schedule](widgets/schedule.md)
 * [event page](widgets/event-page.md) containing the details of a specific event